pickletiff/tifftiff-dataviz-portfolio/final-project-part-one.md

 > Presentation Arc

+Insert picture here

+I want to start off with a spicy hook.
+Timothy Chalamet's comment would likely do the trick.

+From there I would talk about the scope of my project.

+In general, I don't want to protray this project in a positive light.

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.